Atlae/ns-scripts/README.md

 # ns-scripts
-Miscellaneous scripts for the browser polsim NationStates
+Even more miscellaneous scripts for the browser polsim NationStates